An official website of the United States government

 Major General DUKE A. PIRAK

 A graduate of the University of Washington, Maj.
-Gen. Pirak was commissioned at the Academy of Military Science in 1996.
+Gen. Pirak was commissioned from Officer Training School in 1996.
 He has served in multiple worldwide combat and contingency deployments as an F-15C Mission Commander, Instructor Pilot, and Weapons Officer.
-Prior to his current position, he was Deputy Director, Politico-Military Affairs (Africa), Strategy, Plans, and Policy Directorate (J5), on the Joint Staff.
+Prior to his current position, Gen Pirak served as the Deputy Director, Air National Guard.

 Maj.
 Gen. Pirak is a Top Academic Graduate of the U.S. Air Force Weapons School, Distinguished Graduate of the National War College, and a joint qualified officer.
 He has commanded at the squadron, group, and wing level in both the Pacific Air Forces and Air Combat Command.
 Maj.
-Gen. Pirak has also led a variety of headquarters staff positions, including as the Senior Military Adviser in the Office of the Secretary of Defense for Policy, Director of Operations for the Combined Joint Operations Center and Army Forces in Jordan, and Director, Chief of the National Guard Bureau Action Group.
+Gen. Pirak has also led a variety of headquarters staff positions, including as the Deputy Director, Politico-Military Affairs (Africa), Strategy, Plans, and Policy Directorate, on the Joint Staff, Deputy Director for Strategy, Plans, and Policy at U.S. Central Command, Senior Military Adviser in the Office of the Secretary of Defense for Policy, and Director of Operations for the Combined Joint Operations Center and Army Forces in Jordan.
 He is a command pilot with more than 2,700 flying hours.

 EDUCATION

-2002 U.S. Air Force Weapons School, Nellis Air Force Base, Nev.
+1994 Bachelor of Arts, Business Administration, University of Washington, Seattle 2002 U.S. Air Force Weapons School, Nellis Air Force Base, Nev.

 2004 Squadron Officer School, Maxwell AFB, Ala., by correspondence

-2012 Master of Science, National Security Strategy, National War College, Fort Lesley J. McNair, Washington, D.C.
+2009 Air Command and Staff College, Maxwell AFB, Ala., by correspondence 2011 Aircraft Maintenance and Munitions Officer Course, Sheppard AFB, Texas 2012 Master of Science, National Security Strategy, National War College, Fort Lesley J. McNair, Washington, D.C.

 2017 U.S. Air Force Safety and Accident Investigation Board President Course, Joint Base Andrews, Md.

+2019 Defense Institute of Security Cooperation Executive Course, Arlington, Va.
 2020 National Security Management Course, Maxwell School of Citizenship and Public Affairs, Syracuse University, N.Y.

 2020 Regional Seminar-Transnational Issues, Alan L. Freed Associates, Washington, D.C.

-2021 National and International Security Leadership Seminar, Alan L. Freed Associates, Washington, D.C.
+2021 National and International Security Leadership Seminar, Alan L. Freed

 2021 Regional Seminar-Middle East/Southwest Asia, Alan L. Freed Associates, Washington, D.C.

 2021 Senior Executives in National and International Security Course, Harvard University, Cambridge, Mass.
+2021 U.S. Air Force Senior Leader Orientation Course, Arlington, Va.

 2021 U.S. Air Force Advanced Senior Leader Development Seminar, Arlie Center, Warrenton, Va.